Professor Cullen Lecture Notes

 Recursion

-An algorithm or method is RECURSIVE if it defines a procedure in terms of a simpler case of itself.
+An algorithm is RECURSIVE if it defines a procedure in terms of a simpler case of itself.

-A recursive program is one that invokes itself.
-The same computation recurs, or occurs repeatedly, as the problem is solved.
+A recursive program is one that is required to invoke itself.
+Every invocation of itself leads to a reduced or simpler problem.
+The same computation recurs, or occurs repeatedly, until the problem is solved.

-For a recursive definition to work, the definition in any given case must be well-founded, avoiding an infinite regress.
+For a recursive definition to work, the definition in any given case must be well-defined, avoiding an infinite regress.
 That is:

 1) Every recursive call must simplify the computation in some way.